 Chicken, Mexican rice, salad with olive oil, nuts

 Mashed potatoes Beef + Gravy Onions, peppers, salsa *(fish oil on the side + multivitamin)

 The best part about this is that it goes against what most people assume they need to eat like when it comes to eating often (aka 6 full meals a day, tuna out of a can, crying into your chicken and rice).

 Instead, it focuses on adding just enough extra food into usual eating habits, whilst the rest comes from snacks (in this example, the strongman shake, however, this could be from other snacks that pack a nutritional calorie punch too - I used to make protein flapjacks as an alternative).

 Pro Tip: If you struggle to remember to eat or find the day passing you by as you're stuck in a project, then rely on The Strongman Shakes and set a timer on your phone (or smart watch/clock).
 The more you do this, the more of a habit it will be.

-Note this is less about what is in each meal "Is carbs in breakfast, but not in dinner" and more to do with how often you eat.
+Note this is less about questions which food groups feature in each meal and more to do with how often you eat.

 What belongs in them, is more nutrient timing (which we'll get to).

 If the above method is too time consuming, because you work long hours without a break, or have a big appetite in general (not all ectomorphs are created the same), then this one might be for you.